Tanz0rz/haxe-fmod/extension/haxe/core-api-common-dsp-effects.md

 ## FMOD_DSP_LOUDNESS_METER
 verdict: bound
 Type: haxefmod.core.DspParameters.DspLoudnessMeter
-The meter runs on every target, but the INFO readback is not exposed because the HTML5 build returns zeroes from it.
-Use Dsp.getMetering for peak and RMS levels that work everywhere.
+STATE is set with setParameterInt and WEIGHTING with setParameterData.
+The INFO readback has no Haxe getter, Dsp.getMetering gives peak and RMS levels on every target.

 ## FMOD_DSP_LOUDNESS_METER_INFO_TYPE
-verdict: library the loudness readback is not exposed since the HTML5 build returns zeroes from it, Dsp.getMetering gives peak and RMS on every target
+verdict: library the library has no data parameter getter, so the loudness readback is not exposed and Dsp.getMetering gives peak and RMS levels instead

 ## FMOD_DSP_LOUDNESS_METER_STATE_TYPE
 verdict: bound